vojay-dev/gemini-movie-detectives-api/README.md

             raise ValueError(msg)
 ```

-This is a great example how to programatically interact with Gemini, ensure the quality of the responses and use a LLM
+This is a great example how to programmatically interact with Gemini, ensure the quality of the responses and use a LLM
 to cover core business logic.

 ## API example usage